As previously discussed in a recent post, wood flooring continues to be the majority’s choice for their homes for both personal and practical reasons.

 People enjoy the look and feel of wood, whether engineered or solid, but they also realize the benefit of economic gain of a home for sale with wood flooring throughout.

-The popularity of wood flooring continues to grow, and wooden planks are creeping into nontraditional rooms such as the kitchen-- thanks in part for the desire for a floor to be uniform throughout the space, but also because engineered floors are more resistant to moisture than in the past.
+The popularity of wood flooring continues to grow, and wooden planks are creeping into nontraditional rooms such as the kitchen-- thanks in part to the desire for a floor to be uniform throughout the space, but also because engineered floors are more resistant to moisture than in the past.

 Homeowners prefer to inject their own style or personality into their house, and wood flooring is not exempt.
 This is why today, color, style, and finish are much more diverse than ever before.